supreme-gg-gg/instagram-cli/README.md

 - Chat with your friends without falling into endless brainrot
 - Stay updated & connected without being exploited for your attention
 - Focus on meaningful conversations and be productive
+- Full keyboard navigation and shortcuts, no mouse, no touchscreens
 - Celebrate the art and simplicity of **terminal UI (TUI)**

 ## Typescript Client